CopernicaMarketingSoftware/Documentation/SMTPeter/dashboard/dkim-keys.md

 ## DKIM key status

  Once you have added your DKIM key, the overview shows the domain, selector and algorithm used for each of your keys.
-It also shows wheter it's a conditional DKIM key or one that is always used.
+It also shows whether it's a conditional DKIM key or one that is always used.

  If you click on a DKIM key it will allow you to change the sign rules (whether it is a